chenlewis/DPAD-With-Optical-Flow/README.md

 This is the implementation of the method proposed in "A Document Presentation Attack Detection Scheme with Optical Flow under a Flashlight" with pytorch(1.12.1, gpu version).
 The associated datasets are available upon request.

+## Introduction

+In this work, we improve the generalization performance of the existing DPAD backbones by introducing a new data modality, the optical fow.
+First, through a comparative analysis of physical properties, the fundamental differences in light reflection characteristics between genuine and recaptured documents are revealed.
+Leveraging video temporal data and optical flow estimation algorithms, the significant distinctions in their dynamic optical flow features are characterized.
+Second, a dual-stream network architecture is designed, incorporating a cross-modal focal loss for dynamic weight allocation, which effectively fuses optical flow features with low-level features.

 ## Environment Request

 python == 3.9.12